grapestone5321/sdcnd-traffic_sign_classifier/writeup.md

 ### Test a Model on New Images
 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.
-Here are five German traffic signs that I found on the web:
+aHere are five German traffic signs that I found on the web:

 ![alt text][image11] ![alt text][image12] ![alt text][image13]

 ![alt text][image14] ![alt text][image15]

-The first image might be difficult to classify because .

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).